lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   If present, each `filename` is used for input instead of anything reachable from the data path;
   the data path is ignored.

+### System configuration options

+`--config-file=<path>`

+  Read a JSON file holding system information keyed by hostname.
+This file is required by options or print formats that make use of system-relative values (such as `rcpu`).
+See the section "SYSTEM CONFIGURATION FILES" below.

 ### Input filter options